Documents & Resources

 This is a sample template for a standard release of information form.

 BPA Health reviews the Provider Manual annually, at a minimum, incorporating changes since prior version.
 This document includes a general description of changes since the last manual update and the date of the change.
-They will be written into the next manual revision.
 List of updates can be found here.

 SAMHSA’s National Helpline is a free, confidential, 24/7, 365-day-a-year treatment referral and information service (in English and Spanish) for individuals and families facing mental and/or substance use disorders.